 Where the Symbol Came From

-The two horizontal lines in the symbol represent the stripes of the UAE national flag, communicating unity and national identity.
+The two horizontal lines running through the symbol represent the stripes of the UAE national flag, communicating unity and national identity.
+The design is intentionally language-agnostic, making it suitable for international use.

 The Central Bank also introduced a separate digital dirham symbol for online and app-based use.
 The digital version features a circle surrounding the physical currency symbol, using the colours of the UAE flag.